amarchia/CONFOLD/README.md

 # CON-FOLD and FOLD-RM
 The implementation details of CON-FOLD and FOLD-RM algorithm and how to use it are described here.
+FOLD-RM was developed by Huaduo Wang and was used as the starting point for CON-FOLD. the Git-Hub Repository for FOLD-RM is available here: https://github.com/hwd404/FOLD-RM
 The target of these algorithms is to learn an answer set program for a classification task.
 Answer set programs are logic programs that permit negation of predicates and follow the stable model semantics for interpretation.

 ## Installation